-32 Special general meeting held at request of members

-- (1) The Committee must convene a special general meeting if a request to do so is made in accordance with subrule (2) by at least 10% of the total number of members. - (2) A request for a special general meeting must- - (a) be in writing; and - (b) state the business to be considered at the meeting and any resolutions to be proposed; and - (c) include the names and signatures of the members requesting the meeting; and - (d) be given to the Secretary. - (3) If the Committee does not convene a special general meeting within one month after the date on which the request is made, the members making the request (or any of them) may convene the special general meeting. - (4) A special general meeting convened by members under subrule (3)- - (a) must be held within 3 months after the date on which the original request was made; and - (b) may only consider the business stated in that request. - (5) The Association must reimburse all reasonable expenses incurred by the members convening a special general meeting under subrule (3).

-33 Notice of general meetings

-(1) The Secretary (or, in the case of a special general meeting convened under rule 32(3), the members convening the meeting) must give to each member of the Association-

-- (a) at least 21 days' notice of a general meeting if a special resolution is to be proposed at the meeting; or - (b) at least 14 days' notice of a general meeting in any other case. - (2) The notice must- - (a) specify the date, time and place of the meeting; and - (b) indicate the general nature of each item of business to be considered at the meeting; and - (c) if a special resolution is to be proposed- - (i) state in full the proposed resolution; and - (ii) state the intention to propose the resolution as a special resolution; and - (d) comply with rule 34(5). - (3) This rule does not apply to a disciplinary appeal meeting.
+- 32 Special general meeting held at request of members - (1) The Committee must convene a special general meeting if a request to do so is made in accordance with sub rule (2) by at least 10% of the total number of members. - (2) A request for a special general meeting must - a) Be in writing; and - b) State the business to be considered at the meeting and any resolutions to be proposed; and - c) Include the names and signatures of the members requesting the meeting; and - d) Be given to the Secretary. - (3) If the Committee does not convene a special general meeting within one month after the date on which the request is made, the members making the request (or any of them) may convene the special general meeting. - (4) A special general meeting convened by members under sub rule (3) - a) Must be held within 3 months after the date on which the original request was made; and - b) May only consider the business stated in that request. - (5) The Association must reimburse all reasonable expenses incurred by the members convening a special general meeting under sub rule (3). - 33 Notice of general meetings - (1) The Secretary (or, in the case of a special general meeting convened under rule 32(3), the members convening the meeting) must give to each member of the Association - a) At least 21 days' notice of a general meeting if a special resolution is to be proposed at the meeting: or - b) At least 14 days' notice of a general meeting in any other case. - (2) The notice must - a) Specify the date, time, and place of the meeting; and - b) Indicate the general nature of each item of business to be considered at the meeting; and - c) If a special resolution is to be proposed - i) State in full the proposed resolution; and - ii) State the intention to propose the resolution as a special resolution; and - d) Comply with rule 34(5). - e) A one-fifth majority of Voting Members is required to elect officers of the club and the ordinary members of the Executive. - f) If within half an hour after the appointed time for the commencement of an Annual General Meeting (AGM), there is less than one-fifth of the voting members present, the voting members present may approve the commencement of the AGM.